staxrip/staxrip/md/test-build.md

 - added option to extract timecodes file from MKV (Options > Misc, disabled by default)
 - added timecodes file option to muxer dialog, can be TXT or MKV
 - added support for hardcoded subtitles using VapourSynth for srt, ass, idx/vobsub, sup/pgs
+- added the possiblity to use special GUI macros like $select:val1;val2$ in filter profiles, this is now used in the defaults for AssumeFPS for instance
+- added new menu item icons

 #### Fixed Bugs